Leftover turkey alfredo skillet meal is the answer for your post-Thanksgiving leftovers.

+Turkey alfredo is the answer for your post-Thanksgiving leftovers.
 Turkey, bacon, peas, and penne pasta are coated in a creamy alfredo sauce.
-Made in a single pan and ready in 30 minutes.
+It's made in a single pan and ready in 30 minutes!

 Looking for more leftover turkey recipes?
-Try my Creamy Turkey Noodle Soup next!
+Try my creamy turkey noodle soup next!

 Ingredients and substitutions

-Chicken broth can be substituted with vegetable broth.
+- Chicken broth - Can be substituted with vegetable broth.

 📖 Recipe

-Leftover Turkey Alfredo Skillet Meal
+Turkey Alfredo

 Ingredients